shadowsocks/shadowsocks-org/src/content/en/spec/01-protocol.md

 ```

 ##UDP
-When the client receives a UDP request from other applications, RSV and FRAG are dropped and a shadowsocks request is made out from it.
+When the client-side receives a UDP request from other applications, RSV and FRAG are dropped and a shadowsocks UDP request is made out from it.
 A random IV is always generated and used for the encryption of shadowsocks UDP request and response.
 Therefore, all UDP requests and responses have the same structure, no matter whether it's the first packet or not.

 ```
 +-------+----------+